lekkimworld/sensorcentral-docker/README.md

 # to restore the database stop the sensorcentral and postgres containers, remove the postgres directory (/opt/docker-volumes/postgres) and recreate it
 # restore the database
-psql -X sensorcentral -h localhost -U sensorcentral < /tmp/sensorcentral-backup-20250805T1017.dump
+pg_restore --verbose -d sensorcentral -h localhost -U sensorcentral /tmp/dump.latest-202511140956

 # backup database (-Fc compresses the backup) over tailscale